W4KRL/IoT-Kits-Firmware/README.md

 This version posts weather data and telemetry to [ThingSpeak](http://www.thingspeak.com) using the REST API.
 Firmware that adds APRS connectivity is D1M-WX1_APRS_REST.
 ## Installation
 Click on the **Clone or download** button and select Download ZIP.
 The file will download as IoT_Kits_Distribution-master.zip.
 Unzip the file.
 Copy each of the folders within IoT_Kits_Distribution-master to your Arduino folder.
-## Configuration of ThingSpeak.h
+## Configuration of ThingSpeak_config.h
+All weather station sketches need a ThingSpeak_config.h file.
+It muts be located in the same folder as the sketch XXX.ino file.

 Open the sketch in the Arduino IDE.
-Select the ThingSpeak.h tab and edit the information for your station as indicated by the comments within the file.
+Select the ThingSpeak_config.h tab and edit the information for your station as indicated by the comments within the file.

 Information needed:
 - Your WiFi SSID